-Bristol Bay Lodge, over the past 30 years, has helped define Alaska wilderness fishing.
+Bristol Bay Lodge, for nearly 50 years, has helped define Alaska wilderness fishing.
 Bristol Bay Lodge overlooks Lake Aleknagik and the surrounding mountains.
 The lodge is strategically situated in the heart of America’s largest state park: The Wood – TikChik Park, as well as the Togiak National Wildlife Refuge, giving Bristol Bay Lodge the advantage of being utterly surrounded by pristine wilderness.
 The lodge’s proximity to the watersheds within Wood-TikChik Park and Togiak National Wildlife Refuge means less travel time and more time catching fish.

-Bristol Bay Lodge has been in operation for over three decades.
+Bristol Bay Lodge has been in operation since 1972.
 Over that time the lodge has worked hard to establish and keep access to the best fishing in the parks.
 Briston Bay offers diversity of species and fishing methods.
 Bristol Bay Lodge is the best place for anglers looking for the complete Alaska fly-out experience.

 Three hundred and fifty miles southwest of Anchorage lies Bristol Bay and its vast watershed, home of the finest freshwater sport fishing in North America.
 In the heart of the watershed lies Wood-TikChik State Park, containing 14 major lakes and their connecting river systems.
 Guests at Bristol Bay have access to this entire pristine Alaskan fishery.
 The Kanektok, Goodnews, and Togiak rivers are among the most productive in Alaska.
 Chinook (king) salmon, sockeye (red) salmon, chum salmon, pink (humpy) salmon, coho or silver salmon, Dolly Varden, arctic char, arctic grayling, rainbow trout and northern pike are all present in vast numbers at various stages of the Alaskan fishing season.